 Give service account user permission

-- In the Cloud Console, go to the Service Accounts page.
+- In the Google Cloud console, go to the Service Accounts page.

 Go to the Service Accounts page

 - Click Select a project, choose a project where the service account you want to use for the Dataproc cluster is located, and then click Open.

 Click the email address of the Dataproc service account.